ace19-dev/2018-Data-Science-Bowl/README.md

 - Change network to Dilated U-net (sungil)

 ## Notice
-- You can freely take this source and modify it for use.
-However, I also use the data I obtained from several places, so please check the original copyright issue.
+- I use the materials from several places then I edited sources.
 - The above resources may contain bugs.
-- Thank you for your interest.
+- Thank you for your interest and update will be happened occasionally.